wunderlicht/gitonapfs/README.md

   'tests/test.txt'
 ```

+Hint: Clone this repository to check whether it is an actual problem on your Mac and also to check the solution shown below.

 ## Why does it happen?
 In the repository you want to clone are files with the same name only distinguished by casing as shown in the following example.